Find Trade Colleges

 $24,313 Avg Student Debt

 If you don’t receive financial aid, you can expect a bill for $37,758 to cover tuition and fees at Maryville College.
 The school does not offer an in-state discount.
-On average, bachelor’s degree students take out $24,313 in loans while pursuing their degree.
-Of those students who received their degree, 59% were women.
+Bachelor’s Degree recipients from Maryville College accumulate an average of $24,313 in student debt by the time they complete their degree.
+Around 59% of those degree recipients were women.

-Depending on your major, you may be able to take online classes at Maryville College.
+Maryville College does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 45% took at least some of their classes online.

 #17